NEWS

 Altaf received the 2018 Emerging Legacy Award from the College of Fine & Applied Arts, University of Illinois at Urbana-Champaign.
 This award recognizes alumni and friends who have demonstrated courage, curiosity, and passion in their work and honors individuals who have impacted their fields in transformative ways—catalysts with a distinguished service to the arts.
 Altaf was nominated and selected after an internal review by a committee of representatives from across the University of Illinois FAA college, community, and administration.

-Dr. Engineer's scholarship, teaching and practice are informed by his interest in health and wellbeing, social, and behavioral factors in design, with a special focus on daylighting and museum studies.
-He is lead author of the book Shedding New Light On Art Museum Additions: Front Stage and Back Stage Experiences published by Routledge in 2018.
+Dr. Engineer's scholarship, teaching and practice are informed by his interest in health and wellbeing, environmental behavior, building performance with a special focus on daylighting, and healthy aging in built environments.
+He is lead author of the books Measuring the Impact of the Built Environment on Health, Wellbeing, and Performance: Techniques, Methods, and Implications for Design Research published by Routledge in 2024 and Shedding New Light On Art Museum Additions: Front Stage and Back Stage Experiences published by Routledge in 2018.

-Altaf is a co-founder of Architects For Society, a non-profit design practice of allied professionals from the United States, Canada, Europe, the Middle East, and India formed in 2015 with a mission to serve disadvantaged communities through innovative architecture and design.
-Current projects of this group include the development of a housing prototype for displaced populations across the globe that has received international design awards and recognition, and a schematic design proposal for a Haitian School Without Borders STEAM (science, technology, engineering, art and mathematics) School.
+Altaf was a co-founder of Architects For Society, a non-profit design practice of allied professionals from the United States, Canada, Europe, the Middle East, and India formed in 2015 and active until 2022.
+Their mission was to serve disadvantaged communities through innovative architecture and design.
+Projects of this group include the development of a housing prototype for displaced populations across the globe that has received international design awards and recognition, and a schematic design proposal for a Haitian School Without Borders STEAM (science, technology, engineering, art and mathematics) School.